Telecom H-1B Sponsorship Jobs in South Carolina

 Get Access To All Jobs

-Job Roles in Telecom in South Carolina
+H-1B Telecom Job Roles in South Carolina

-Customer Service & Support80 jobs
+Customer Service & Support18 jobs

-Sales79 jobs
+Sales18 jobs

-Retail Banking & Branch Management17 jobs
+Retail Banking & Branch Management12 jobs

 Healthcare Administration6 jobs

-See all 104+ Telecom South Carolina jobs
+See all 30+ Telecom H-1B Jobs in South Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Telecom South Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which telecom companies sponsor H-1B visas in South Carolina?

-AT&T, Verizon, and T-Mobile are among the larger carriers with a footprint in South Carolina that have historically filed H-1B petitions.
+AT&T, Verizon, and T-Mobile are among the larger carriers with a footprint in South Carolina that have historically filed H-1B visa petitions.
 Beyond the major carriers, telecommunications infrastructure companies and managed service providers operating in Greenville and Columbia have also sponsored H-1B workers, particularly for network engineering and systems roles.
 Sponsorship availability varies by hiring cycle and role, so checking current job postings is essential.

 Which cities in South Carolina have the most telecom H-1B sponsorship jobs?